KevinQueitsch/Capacity-calculator/README.md

 Calculation of a database size, with additional calculation of the tolerance.

 ### Notice
-Programm only in German available.
+Program only in German available.